-You love lasagna, but when it comes to preparing it yourself, the workload always makes you think twice?
+You love lasagna, but when it comes to preparing it yourself, does the workload always makes you think twice?
 No problem!
-This recipe not only simplifies the procedure for this class dish, it even has two major advantages: you don't need a casserole dish and the end result looks so amazing, it's the perfect thing to serve your dinner guests.
+This recipe not only simplifies the procedure for this classic dish, it even has two major advantages: you don't need a casserole dish and the end result looks so amazing, it's the perfect meal to serve your dinner guests.

 - 1 sheet of ready-made puff pastry